glueops-rip/glueops-dev-old/docs/deployment.md

 # Deployment Configurations: Setting Up Your Repository

 In the deployment configurations repository you can centrally manage configurations for deployments on the GlueOps Platform.
 This guide will walk you through the steps to set up your repository, providing a detailed explanation of its structure and how to customize it to suit your organization's needs.
-You can find a template for a [deployment-configurations](https://github.com/GlueOps/deployment-configurations) to ease setup overhead.
+You can find the template for the [deployment-configurations](https://github.com/GlueOps/deployment-configurations) to ease setup overhead.

 ## Directory Structure